charon25/FythonProgrammingLanguage/README.md

  - `--program-output` (or `-O`) : if the program is executed, where it should print its output.
 If not provided, will use stdout ;
  - `--format` (or `-f`) : if the program is executed, the format of the output and input.
 Either `char` (default) to print and read ASCII characters, or `number` to print and read base 10 numbers.

+**Important note** : when the input is a Fython code, the underlying Python code should be at least syntactically correct, or the interpreter will stop execution.

 ### Formats table

 This table sums up the different format combinations.
 The empty set marks the default behavior.